|

 25. womb

-a hollow muscular organ in the pelvic cavity of females; contains the developing fetus
+a hollow muscular organ in which a developing fetus grows

 The IVF technique meant that embryos could exist outside the womb.